 When your electric utility, National Grid, is also your electricity supplier, you have a service called Basic Service.
 The Basic Service price is the price National Grid uses to calculate the supply services portion of your electricity bill.
-The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.
+The Basic Service price changes seasonally.
 If you sign a contract with an electricity supplier on your own or you participate in a municipal electricity aggregation, such as Sutton Power Choice, National Grid will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.

 Electricity delivery (sometimes referred to simply as delivery, and also as distribution)

 This term refers to the service of delivering electricity to you through poles and wires, and also to the maintenance of that electricity delivery infrastructure.
-Electricity delivery charges appear on the delivery services portion of your National Grid electricity bill.
+Electricity delivery charges appear on the Delivery Services portion of your National Grid electric bill.
 Electricity delivery charges do not include the cost of the electricity itself.
-Those charges appear on the supply services portion of your National Grid electricity bill.
+Those charges appear on the Supply Services portion of your National Grid electric bill.

 An electricity supplier is a company that buys electricity on your behalf.
-The price that your electricity supplier charges appears in the supply services portion of your National Grid electricity bill.
+The price that your electricity supplier charges appears in the Supply Services portion of your National Grid electric bill.
 In Massachusetts, you can choose who your electricity supplier is:

 - Your electric utility, National Grid, can serve as your supplier.
-In that case, you have National Grid’s Basic Service, and National Grid buys electricity for you and uses their own Basic Service price to calculate the supply services part of your electricity bill.
+In that case, you have National Grid’s Basic Service, and National Grid buys electricity for you and uses their own Basic Service price to calculate the Supply Services portion of your electric bill.

-- You can select an electricity supplier on your own from a competitive electricity supplier.
-In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the supply services portion of your electricity bill.
+- You can select an electricity supplier on your own.
+In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the Supply Services portion of your electric bill.

 - Your municipal government can establish an electricity aggregation and, with that program, your Town can select an electricity supplier for you, as with Sutton Power Choice.
-In this case, National Grid only delivers electricity to you, and they use the Sutton Power Choice price to calculate the supply portion of your electricity bill.
+In this case, National Grid only delivers electricity to you, and they use the Sutton Power Choice price to calculate the Supply Services portion of your electric bill.

 Electricity supply (sometimes referred to simply as supply)

 This term refers to the electricity that is delivered.
-Electricity supply charges appear on the supply services portion of your National Grid electricity bill.
+Electricity supply charges appear on the Supply Services portion of your National Grid electric bill.
 Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
 Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
-Those charges appear on the delivery services portion of your National Grid electricity bill.
+Those charges appear on the Delivery Services portion of your National Grid electric bill.